-We calculate EBITDA as net loss before interest expense, interest income, income tax expense and depreciation and amortization expense.
-The following table presents a reconciliation of EBITDA to net loss, which is the most directly comparable U.S. GAAP measure:
+We calculate EBITDA as net loss before interest expense, interest income, income tax expense and depreciation and amortization expense and we calculate Adjusted EBITDA as EBITDA adjusted to exclude the one-time, IPO related acceleration of non-cash stock-based compensation expense and the one-time, IPO related non-cash revaluation of a preferred stock warrant.
+The following table presents a reconciliation of EBITDA and Adjusted EBITDA to net loss, which is the most directly comparable U.S. GAAP measure: